-- The interface java.util.List is connected to the interface java.util.Collection via the Java implements relation, giving rise to the artifact CollectionList (omitting package prefixes). - The Class java.lang.String is connected to the class java.lang.Object via the subclass relation, so we have the artifact ObjectString. - Class Elem is-by convention-related to itself, so we have the artifact ElemElem.
+- Interface java.util.List is connected to interface java.util.Collection via the Java implements relation, giving rise to the artifact CollectionList (omitting package prefixes). - Class java.lang.String is connected to the class java.lang.Object via the subclass relation, so we have the artifact ObjectString. - Class Elem is-by the convention-related to itself, so we have the artifact ElemElem.